WaifuBeforeLaifu/Datapacks/Mini UHC/README.md

 1. Load the datapack into a brand new world
 2. Have the host run "/function miniuhc:gamesetup"
 3. Once everyone is on a team, have the host run "/function miniuhc:gamestart"
+4. If you want to run a second game in the same world, please run "/reload" then go to step 2

 ## Mechanical Changes
 - Natural Regen is turned off